iml130/sola/minhton/docs/algorithms/index.md

 For improved efficiency, the MINHTON algorithm goes even further than nBATON* and requires a complete balance as defined in [[3]](#references).

 **Definition**: *An m-ary tree is complete if it consists of a perfect tree of height h − 1.
-In a perfect tree all leaves lie at the same depth and all internal nodes have exactly m children.
+In a perfect tree, all leaves lie at the same depth and all internal nodes have exactly m children.
 The remaining nodes are added from left to right and removed from right to left.*

 Thus, the constructed tree is as compact as possible, since there are no gaps in between the tree.
 However as the tree is filled starting from the leftmost possible position on each level, the amount of links may not be maximal.